 Tuesdays, May 8 and 22; June 12 and 26, 11 am–1 pm

 For kids ages 3–5 and adults

-Free with gallery admission; Walker members and kids ages 12 and under are always free
+Free with gallery admission; Walker members and kids ages 12 and under

 What do hip kids and their (possibly) cooler parents do to spark creativity?
 Attend Arty Pants: Your Tuesday Playdate, featuring activities for adults and youngsters ages 3–5.
 Join us each month on the second and fourth Tuesdays for art projects, films, gallery activities, and story time.
 Meet other families for a treat at the Garden Café.

 Arty Pants in May and June: Poetic Nonsense

 Come for sing-alongs, games, art-making, and a film that celebrates the topsy turvey world of art.
 Special guest Steve Sanders, creator Snapdragon Seed, will create songs about your kid’s favorite work of art.

 Join us each week for a new and exciting way to explore the nonsense nature of art.

 May 8: Curious Company